darthcoder95/Game-Team2/Project_Proposal.md

       a.
 The sound will be from the flying object either an airplane sound or a UFO sound or any other object.

 Non-Functional Requirements

-Not too cpu-heavy
+1.Not too cpu-heavy
-Programmed in Java
+2.Programmed in Java
-•	Kept up to date with future versions
+	•Kept up to date with future versions
 	30 Fps

 System Evolution

-•	Will use the latest java program.
+	•Will use the latest java program.
 The later ones won’t work.

 Glossary

-•	SideScroller - a video game in which the gameplay action is viewed from a side-view camera angle, and the onscreen flying object will generally move from the left side of the screen to the right to meet an objective.
+	•SideScroller - a video game in which the gameplay action is viewed from a side-view camera angle, and the onscreen flying object will generally move from the left side of the screen to the right to meet an objective.
-•	Fps - frames per second
+	•Fps - frames per second
-•	Powerup - objects that instantly benefit or add extra abilities to the game character.
+	•Powerup - objects that instantly benefit or add extra abilities to the game character.
 (Still Deciding)

 Comments:
 	Some of the stuff we still are deciding.
 It depends on our knowledge of if we can code this.
 Will defiantly let you guys in loop of what we have done so far.